arnold-c/reproducible-research/guideline.md

 ## What is reproducible work?

 - Contains relevant code, including which packages were used
-- Contains enough text, either via `markdown` or comments, to be able to understand what the purpose of each code is
+- Contains enough text, either via markdown or comments, to be able to understand the purpose of the code chunks and code document
-    - Ideally integrates code and results, along with text, into a single document
+    - Ideally integrates code and results, along with text, into a single document (**literate programming!**)

 ## Why is it important?

 Simply put, mistakes happen.
-If your project if structured properly, you will have a code document that contains all of the relevant information, and it is easy to recreate the outcomes.
+If your project is structured properly, you will have a code document that contains all of the relevant information, and it is easy to recreate the outcomes.
 That way, if you move computers, delete a document by accident, or hand over the project to another person, everything is neatly contained and can be reproduced without hassle.

 ## How do I make reproducible work?

 There are many different ways to make reproducible work.
 The information listed here should give you the foundations upon which you can build your own systems.
-However, the principles are the same, and largely revolve around project structures and a version control system, such as `git`.
+However, the principles are the same and largely revolve around project structures and a version control system, such as Git.

 # Structuring a project